War crimes in the Kosovo War: Trials of KLA leaders

 According to Human Rights Watch, senior leaders of the KLA accused of killings and body transfers to Albania remain at-large, some in high government posts.
-In 2016, a special court was established in the Hague to investigate crimes committed in 1999–2000 by members of the Kosovo Liberation Army against ethnic minorities and political opponents.

-In late September 2020, The Hague court, a special court for the international justice began a long-delayed hearing on the war crimes committed by Kosovo fighters.
-The proceedings were started with an aim of affecting the tense relation between Kosovo and Serbia.
+In 2016, a court operating under Kosovan law, but located in the Hague, was established to investigate and prosecute crimes committed in 1999–2000 by members of the Kosovo Liberation Army against ethnic minorities and political opponents.
+In late September 2020, The Hague court began hearing cases against the background of tense relation between Kosovo and Serbia.